-• A temperature of 100 degrees or more.
-Your child should be fever free for 24 hours without fever-reducing medication before returning to school.

-- O Similarly, children should not be in school if they have had vomiting or diarrhea within the last 24 hours.
-They must be symptom-free without medication. - o If your child has a rash and a fever, they should be checked by their pediatrician.
-If your child has an undiagnosed rash for more than a few days, or one that is spreading, they need to be cleared by their MD to return to school. - o If your child has been diagnosed with strep throat, they need to be home until they have been on antibiotics for 24 hours. - When your child has purulent nasal discharge that lasts for more than a week, it is time to consult your pediatrician. - o If your child is so uncomfortable that they cannot do their school work, they need to recover at home. - O Typical flu symptoms include onset of fever, sore throat, cough, body aches and general malaise.
+- A temperature of 100 degrees or more.
+Your child should be fever free for 24 hours without fever-reducing medication before returning to school. - Similarly, children should not be in school if they have had vomiting or diarrhea within the last 24 hours.
+They must be symptom-free without medication. - If your child has a rash and a fever, they should be checked by their pediatrician.
+If your child has an undiagnosed rash for more than a few days, or one that is spreading, they need to be cleared by their MD to return to school. - If your child has been diagnosed with strep throat, they need to be home until they have been on antibiotics for 24 hours. - When your child has purulent nasal discharge that lasts for more than a week, it is time to consult your pediatrician. - If your child is so uncomfortable that they cannot do their school work, they need to recover at home. - Typical flu symptoms include onset of fever, sore throat, cough, body aches and general malaise.
 Influenza is contagious and if your child has these symptoms, they should stay home to prevent spread of the disease.
 Treatment is bed rest, analgesics such as Tylenol or Motrin to reduce fever and plenty of liquids.
-Please immunize to prevent the flu. - O If your child has frequent vague symptoms in order to avoid going to school, it is best to see your pediatrician first to make sure there is no medical problem.
+Please immunize to prevent the flu. - People with COVID-19 have had a wide range of symptoms reported ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus.
+Anyone can have mild to severe symptoms.
+People with these symptoms may have a cough, shortness of breath, fatigue, muscle or body aches, headache, sore throat, or nausea or vomiting.
+Please call your MD to get advice about testing and treatment. - If your child has frequent, vague symptoms in order to avoid going to school, it is best to see your pediatrician first to make sure there is no medical problem.
 Next, you can begin to evaluate problems at home, in the classroom, or with classmates.
 Speak to your child's teacher for more information.
 It is important that your child continues to go to school as you and your child resolve this problem.